0xUpe/vote/README.md

 # Upe Vote

 ## Overview
 [Upe Vote](https://u.pe/vote/) is a simple voting system built with WordPress and Gravity Forms.
-It enables community members to participate in weekly votes to decide on events to be featured in the Upe Email/WhatsApp Digest and displayed on community pages.
+It enables community members to participate in weekly votes to decide on events to be featured in the Upe Email/WhatsApp Digest, displayed on community pages and on social media posts.

 ![image](https://github.com/0xUpe/vote/assets/168289188/4e163315-ea79-4205-b4d3-8e01df6e748b)